A Cannes (sans kisses) to reawaken our romance with movies

 This year's lineup includes many of the most acclaimed filmmakers in the world — many of whom are Cannes regulars.
 Among them: Wes Anderson ("The French Dispatch"), Asghar Farhadi ("A Hero"), Paul Verhoeven ("Benedetta"), Jacques Audiard ("Paris, 13th District"), Bruno Dumont ("Par un Demi Clair Matin") and Sean Penn ("Flag Day").
 Some of the movies, like Anderson's, were official selections last year for a festival that never happened.

-Twenty-four films will vie for the Palme d'Or to be decided by a jury headed by Spike Lee, the first Black person to ever hold that position.
-Lee's face also graces this year's poster for the festival.
+Twenty-four films will vie for the Palme d'Or, to be decided by a jury headed by Spike Lee, the first Black person to ever hold that position.

-One thing you won't see in Cannes: any Netflix movies.
-The festival, which requires films in competition to have a French theatrical release, and streamer are still at odds.
-And while female filmmakers will be prominent at the festival, Cannes has often been criticized for its record on gender equality.
-This year's competition slate includes four films directed by women, tying a high for Cannes but shy of the parity other major festivals aim for.

-But there will be a wide spectrum of films at Cannes including Tom McCarthy's “Stillwater,” with Matt Damon; Todd Haynes' documentary “The Velvet Underground”; Oliver Stone's “JFK: Through the Looking Glass”; Joanna Hogg's “The Souvenir Part II” and Kogonada's “After Yang.”

 Some of the entries were shot back in 2019, others were products of the pandemic.
 Sean Baker will premiere in competition his much-awaited follow-up to the Oscar-nominated 2017 film “The Florida Project.”
 He spent two years on a project that was about to shoot in Vancouver when the virus ruined that chance.